 A VM must be powered off before it can be modified.
-For more information, see Power On/Off a VM - vCenter and SCVMM on page 66.
+For more information, see "Power On/Off a VM - vCenter and SCVMM" on page 67.

-- 1 In the SA Client, select the Virtualization tab to display your virtualization inventory. - 2 Navigate to the VM you want to modify.
-Make sure it is powered off. - 3 Select the desired VM and right-click or select the Actions menu.
+- In the SA Client, select the Virtualization tab to display your virtualization inventory. - 2.
+Navigate to the VM you want to modify.
+Make sure it is powered off. - 3.
+Select the desired VM and right-click or select the Actions menu.
 Select VM Manage > Modify to display the Virtual Machine Definition window, as shown below.

-- 4 Virtual Machine Definition: Change the VM name, description, memory size, number of virtual processors, or the guest operating system setting, then select Next. - Storage Configuration: Use the and buttons to add or remove storage for the VM.
-Select any storage item to modify its settings, then select Next. - 6 Network Configuration: Use the and buttons to add or remove NICs.
-Select a NIC to change its settings, then select Next. - 7 Integration Services: For SCVMM, select the desired services for the VM, then select Next.
+- 4. Virtual Machine Definition: Change the VM name, description, memory size, number of virtual processors, or the guest operating system setting, then select Next. - 5.
+Storage Configuration: Use the and buttons to add or remove storage for the VM.
+Select any storage item to modify its settings, then select Next. - 6.
+Network Configuration: Use the and buttons to add or remove NICs.
+Select a NIC to change its settings, then select Next.
+After modifying the network configuration, make sure that the network adapter selected for cloning or deploying from template is seen by the operating system and that an SA Agent hardware registration was performed on the VM.
+Failure to do so may cause cloning jobs or deploy VM from template jobs to fail.
+This is because full network configuration discovery is done by the SA Agent. - 7.
+Integration Services: For SCVMM, select the desired services for the VM, then select Next.

-- 8 Advanced Options: Set the following, then select Next. - vCenter Set the power on boot delay time, if desired. - SCVMM Set the start and stop options and the boot order, if desired. - Preview: Verify the information about the VM.
-Use the Back button or select a previous step to make changes, then select Next. - 10 Scheduling: Select when you want the modify VM job to run, then select Next. - 11 Notifications: Optionally enter a notifier, then select Next. - Job Status: Select the Start Job or Schedule Job button.
+- 8. Advanced Options: Set the following, then select Next. - vCenter Set the power on boot delay time, if desired. - SCVMM Set the start and stop options and the boot order, if desired. - Preview: Verify the information about the VM.
+Use the Back button or select a previous step to make changes, then select Next. - 10.
+Scheduling: Select when you want the modify VM job to run, then select Next. - 11.
+Notifications: Optionally enter a notifier, then select Next. - 12.
+Job Status: Select the Start Job or Schedule Job button.
 This runs the job or schedules it to be run in the future and displays the Job ID number in the window banner.
 You can use the Job ID number to look up the job under the Jobs and Sessions tab.
 When the job runs, it modifies the VM and displays the results.